ecoslab/.github/profile/README.md

 - **Members**: [Frontier System Laboratory, Center for Advanced Computer Systems, Institute of Computing Technology, Chinese Academy of Sciences](https://acs.ict.ac.cn/english), [Beijing Institute of Open Source Chip](https://www.bosc.ac.cn), etc
 - **Partners**: [PengCheng Laboratory](https://www.pcl.ac.cn), [Shenzhen University of Advanced Technology](https://suat-sz.edu.cn/en), [Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn), etc
 - **Slogan**: (Build an) **E**cosystem for **C**ollaborative and **O**pen **S**ilicon
-- **Goal**: ECOS / ECOS Team are committed to building open-source chip design solutions and its supporting technology ecosystem, using the concept of **"open source"** to innovate chip design methods, and realizing the ultimate vision of **"lowering the threshold of chip design with open source and empowering thousands of industries"**
+- **Goal**: ECOS team are committed to building open-source chip design solutions and its supporting technology ecosystem, using the concept of **"open source"** to innovate chip design methods, and realizing the ultimate vision of **"lowering the threshold of chip design with open source and empowering thousands of industries"**

 ### 🔥 Community & Resources
 TODO